- What To Look For And How To Find The Best Heavy Equipment Shipping Rates

 That was step one – here’s step two

 Open your browser again and visit Equipment World’s spec guide.
-Find your piece of heavy equipment in that list and write down its specifications.
+Find your piece of ship-heavy equipment in that list and write down its specifications.
 You need to find out how much it weighs, its dimensions, and the type of engine it uses.

 Try this method too

-You can try World Freight Rate’s heavy equipment shipping calculator if you want a rough estimate of the heavy equipment shipping rates from point A to point B. It isn’t perfect, but it will help you understand how much you should expect to pay.
+You can try World Freight Rate’s transporting heavy equipment shipping calculator if you want a rough estimate of the equipment shipping rates from point A to point B. It isn’t perfect, but it will help you understand how much you should expect to pay.

 This may seem like a lot of work, but a few simple searches can save you hundreds to thousands of dollars.
 If you don’t like saving money, feel free to skip this step.